HailinChenbcit/1800_202210_DTC03/README.md

 * use dashes (not underscore) for word separation

 ## Resources
-- In-app icons from Feather v4.28.0 (Open Source https://feathericons.com/)
+- In-app icons from Font Awesome
 - Logo homemade!

 ## Contact